 Bioinformatics, the application of computational methods to biological and biomedical problems, is a rapidly growing field.
 Modern biochemists and biologists need to have a basic knowledge of bioinformatics.
 This course provides both a practical and a theoretical overview of database searching, sequence alignment, phylogenetic analysis, gene prediction and genome analysis.
-BINP11 can be taken either on a stand-alone basis or as part of the Master Programme in Bioinformatics which includes the compulsory courses, BINP11, BINP13 Programming in Perl, 7.5 ECTS, and BINP15 Dataprocessing and Analysis 15 ECTS credits, BINP26 DNA Sequencing Informatics I 7.5 ECTS credits and BINP27 DNA Sequencing Informatics II 7.5 ECTS credits.
+BINP11 can be taken either on a stand-alone basis or as part of the Master Programme in Bioinformatics which includes the compulsory courses, BINP11, BINP16 Programming in Python, BIOS13 Modelling Biological Systems, BIOS14 Processing and Analysis of Biological Data, BINP28 and BINP29 DNA Sequencing Informatics I and II.

 120 ECTS credits in Molecular Biology or Biomedicine or an undergraduate degree corresponding to a B.Sc. in Chemistry, Physics, Computational science, Mathematics or Mathematical statistics including at least 15 ECTS credits of Cellbiology.
 English 6/English Course B.

 Most of Lund University’s programmes require English Level 6 (unless otherwise stated under 'Entry requirements').
 This is the equivalent of an overall IELTS score of 6.5 or a TOEFL score of 90.
 There are several ways to prove your English language proficiency – check which proof is accepted at the University Admissions in Sweden website.
 All students must prove they meet English language requirements by the deadline, in order to be considered for admission.